Managing Alpine.js Lifecycle with Catalyst UI (No-Bundler ES6 Setup)

 Catalyst UI integration

-Since Catalyst UI kit components were originally designed as React components, using them with Alpine means re-implementing interactive logic.
-Our modular Alpine components effectively serve as replacements for the React logic, controlling things like toggling hamburger menus, modals, etc., via Alpine’s reactivity.
+Catalyst UI Kit components were built as React components, so using them with Alpine means re-implementing the interactive logic.
+The modular Alpine components stand in for the React behaviour, handling things like toggling hamburger menus and modals through Alpine’s reactivity.

-Keep each such component self-contained in its module (returning the necessary state and methods).
-Then follow the loading strategy above to ensure Alpine knows about those components.
-You may also need to remove or replace any React-specific attributes or behavior in the Catalyst HTML snippets (for example, replace React’s event handlers with Alpine’s x-on
+Keep each component self-contained in its own module, returning the state and methods it needs.
+Then follow the loading strategy above so Alpine knows about it.
+You will probably also need to strip or replace React-specific attributes in the Catalyst HTML snippets, for example swapping React event handlers for Alpine’s x-on directives.

 <body class="bg-gray-50 text-gray-900 min-h-screen">